What Is a Crawl Space Vapor Barrier & How Does It Help Your Home?

 Vapor barriers installation isn’t as simple as some of those DIY videos tell you.
 Sealing the crawl space is an undertaking that requires experts with the right mix of skill and knowledge.
 Otherwise, you could end up with an improper installation that’s going to cause unhealthy air filled with dust mites, allergens, and mold spores to enter your home.
 And you know all too well what these could do to your health.

 The other reason you should let a professional undertake plastic encapsulation is a poorly sealed crawl space can let in moisture, attract pests and induce rust and wood rot.
 You can’t rule out the risk of physical injury or electrocution if your electric wires are unsheathed in some places.
-For this and many other reasons, it’s best to work with a trusted contractor.
+For this and many other reasons, it’s best to work with an experienced crawl space repair professional.

 Publish Date: